Disability Equality Scheme

 Resources: Making the Museum accessible in all aspects of employment and service provision has obvious financial implications.
 However, careful planning and incorporating access solutions into the initial planning stage of any project will enable the Museum to minimise extra expenditure.
 That said, extra finance will be needed to attain most of the required goals.
 Such extra funding lies outside the Museum’s control and rests with government and private funders.

-Further consultation: the Museum has made a commitment in the Disability Equality Scheme to continue consultation with disabled people in both the Masterplan and future actions.
+Further consultation: the Museum has made a commitment in the Disability Equality Scheme to continue consultation with disabled people in both OUTS and future plans.